 - Origins Available:

 The current generations of the Abbercrumbie family have inherited a surname that was first used hundreds of years ago by descendants of the ancient Scottish tribe called the Picts.
-The Abbercrumbie family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The Abbercrumbie family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Abbercrumbie family